Uncover the Truth Behind Meth Detox Timelines

 Week 3

 By week three of meth detox, most withdrawal symptoms will have cleared and you should start feeling more energetic.
-Lasting symptoms of fatigue, anxiety, and depression are common, though you may be already be improving these symptoms with psychotherapy, medications, and a combination of good nutrition and exercise.
+Lasting symptoms of fatigue, anxiety, and depression are common, though you may be treating these symptoms with psychotherapy, medications, and a combination of good nutrition and exercise.
 Many meth patients stop experiencing withdrawal symptoms by the end of week two, though some may continue to experience symptoms for a few extra days into week three.

 Week 4

 Feelings of nervousness and jitteriness can occur around week four, which is normal and common as your central nervous system tries to heal and repair itself after being exposed to chronic meth use.
-But despite feeling nervous, your sleep patterns will noticeably improve and your mood will become more stabilized.
+But despite feeling nervous, your sleep patterns will noticeably improve, and your mood will become more stabilized.
 Your appetite will also increase, which is your body’s way of seeking nourishment after having been dependent on meth.
-Continue working with your doctor on maintaining good nutrition so you can strengthen your immune system, and improve your mental clarity after overcoming meth dependence.
+Continue working with your doctor on maintaining good nutrition so you can strengthen your immune system and improve your mental clarity after overcoming meth dependence.

 Months 2 to 6: Post-Acute Withdrawal Syndrome